1-day Saga in Central London 2014

 The beserkers sacrificed three men to get an incredible number of dice on table = surely nad news for the Varangians?

-Morale was now at the bottom of Colin The Norwegian Huntsman's horny huge helmet! !
+Grown men were trembling as if at the mere thought of Arshram the Turophobic's Ikea tongue-piercings! !
 Apparently the news wasnt all that bad .... almost 40 dice rolled and only 5 casulaties inflicted, and the Beserkers of course wiped out... including their Saga dice.
 THis left a lot for the rest of my forces t do to eject the enemy from this high value terrain

 Bu it was my men who got ejected, as the enemy stepped forwards and battered my Varangians 3:0, taking control of the most valuable patch of real estate on the table